 Lever Tissue Press

-The Lever Tissue Press prepares tissue as an initial mincing step preceeding mechanical homogenization (cell disruption) or preceeding single cells isolation from solid tissue by digestion of extracellular connective matrix with proteolytic enzyme.
+The Lever Tissue Press prepares tissue as an initial mincing step preceding mechanical homogenization (cell disruption) or preceding single cells isolation from solid tissue by digestion of extracellular connective matrix with proteolytic enzyme.
 The press eliminates tedious chopping of tissue into little pieces with a scissors or scalpel and produces much smaller tissue pieces.
 Unlike many other tissue dispersion/blending devices, no buffer is added in its operation.

 Special App!
 Disaggregation of tissue for primary culture. - Incubation time needed for enzymatic tissue disaggregation is reduced and during the incubation period with the digestive enzymes, diffusion of nutrients and gases into the tissue mass are optimized.
 Expect higher yields of viable cells.
 For an excellent review of the Method of Enzymatic Disaggregation see http://www.worthington-biochem.com/tissuedissociation/default.html) .

 Sorry, it looks like some products are not available in selected quantity.